 The therapeutic relationship allows the therapist to enter a client's frame of reference and work with them to fully understand their thoughts and feelings.

-For those choosing to work with the cognitive approach, therapist and client work collaboratively to reveal the patterns of thought and behaviour maintaining the presenting problem and stopping it being resolved.
+In the cognitive approach, therapist and client work collaboratively to reveal the patterns of thought and behaviour maintaining the presenting problem and preventing its being resolved.

 Understanding can feel wonderful and lead us to believe our job is done.
-However, for therapy to be successful long term, we need to make changes and to sustain those changes.
-Therapy helps us to identify how we can change, supports us to do so safely and equips us with the skills and resilience to cope with whatever life has in store
+However, for therapy to be successful long term, we need to make changes and sustain those changes.
+Therapy helps us to identify how we can change, supports us to do so safely, and equips us with the skills and resilience to cope with whatever life has in store.

 Ian Hawkins MBPSS MBACP